gitcoinco/web/docs/THIRD_PARTY_SETUP.md

 ```

 Make sure you disable gitcoinbot notifications on your local, unless you are specifically testing that feature
+By default, we disable outbound GitHub notifications to any repository that isn't under the `GITHUB_API_USER` repositories.

+For example, if `settings.GITHUB_API_USER == gitcoinco` only `github.com/gitcoinco/<repos>` bounties and associated tips will post Github comments.

 ```
 # Be VERY CAREFUL when changing this setting.
 You don't want to accidently